bitwebs/iq.js/README.md

 //   chainID: 'localiq'
 // });

-// get the current swap rate from 1 IqBUSD to IqBKRW const offerCoin = new Coin('ubusd', '1000000');
+// get the current swap rate from 1 BUSD to I
+BKRW
+const offerCoin = new Coin('ubusd', '1000000');
 iq.market.swapRate(offerCoin, 'ubkrw').then(c => {
   console.log(`${offerCoin.toString()} can be swapped for ${c.toString()}`);